List of sports governing bodies in Wales: Multi-sport bodies

 The Federation of Disability Sport Wales (Chwaraeon Anabledd Cymru) is the national pan-disability governing body of sports organisations that provide local sporting and physical activity opportunities to disabled people in Wales.
 The Federation of Disability Sport Wales is based at the Sport Wales National Centre, Sophia Gardens, Cardiff.

 Sport Wales (Chwaraeon Cymru) is responsible for developing and promoting sport and active lifestyles in Wales.
 It was established in 1927 with the objectives of "fostering the knowledge and practice of sport and physical recreation among the public at large in Wales and the provision of facilities thereto".
-Sport Wales is the Welsh Assembly Government's main adviser on sporting matters and is responsible for distributing National Lottery awards to sports in Wales.
+Sport Wales is the Welsh Government's main adviser on sporting matters and is responsible for distributing National Lottery awards to sports in Wales.
 Sport Wales is based at the Sport Wales National Centre, Sophia Gardens, Cardiff.

 The Welsh Sports Association (Gwasanaeth Chwaraeon Cymru) (WSA) (established 1972) is an independent, umbrella body, supporting and representing the national and international interests of all the national governing bodies (NGBs) of sport and physical recreation in Wales.
 It has a membership of over 60 NGBs.
-The WSA acts as an independent consultative body to the Welsh Assembly Government, Sport Wales and to UK Sport.
+The WSA acts as an independent consultative body to the Welsh Government, Sport Wales and to UK Sport.
 The Welsh Sports Association is based at the Sport Wales National Centre, Sophia Gardens, Cardiff.